 Hello!
 This is a long twisty story about who I am and how I got here.
 If you are looking for something more official then you should look at my biography.

 I am an entrepreneur.
 I am also married to Karalyn and have four kids.
 Their names all being with the letter ‘X’.
-That’s were things started to get interesting.
+That’s were things start to get interesting.

 My biggest professional claim to fame was that I started Bronto Software.
 It was a fifteen-year overnight success story.
 In 2015, we sold it to NetSuite for $200 million.
 I am still amazed by the journey when I reflect back on it.
 Like all great things, I didn’t do it by myself.
 Chaz Felix was the co-founder and there were hundreds of amazing Brontos who made it happen.
 Today, Bronto is still very much alive and kicking as a group within Oracle.
 Oracle acquired NetSuite in 2016 so, by the transitive property, Bronto is now part of them.

 Now, I’m supporting and investing in tech startups through Colopy Ventures.
 I have been into technology and business for a long time.
 I earned a couple degrees along the way, too.
 I graduated from Harvard with a degree in Computer Science and a minor in Economics.
 Technically, Harvard refers to majors as concentrations and minors as specializations but hey who really is paying attention.
 Also, I earned an MBA from the University of North Carolina – Chapel Hill.
 Between graduating from business school and starting Bronto, I worked a year or so at Red Hat.
 I was there at this interesting inflection point where it flipped from being a 100-person quirky startup to a 1000-person enterprise software powerhouse.
 Those were exciting times.